Dungoler/N.I.-Project/README.md

 Download the **latest release**, found in release v2.0.

 ## Features
-N.I provides a wide range of options to choose from, you can:
+N.I. provides a wide range of options to choose from, you can:

 -  Range from normal or adjusted lateral
 -  Choose from a wide range of options.